oniani/frames/README.md

 `from`.**

 **NOTE #2: These are recommended ways (A.K.A. _smart_ constructors) to build a MiniFrame.
-Though, one could also use the `MiniFrame` class to build it, but in this case, the error-handling will be left for the user (:.**
+Though, one could also use the `MiniFrame` data type constructor to build it, but in this case, the error-handling will be left for the user (:.**

 Example usage: